Targum: Targum Ketuvim

-Nevertheless, most books of Ketuvim (with the exceptions of Daniel and Ezra-Nehemiah, which both contain Aramaic portions) have targumim, whose origin is mostly western (Land of Israel) rather than eastern (Babylonia).
-But for lack of a fixed place in the liturgy, they were poorly preserved and less well known.
+Nevertheless, most books of Ketuvim (with the exceptions of Daniel and Ezra-Nehemiah, which both contain Aramaic portions) have targumim, whose origin is mostly Palestinian rather than Mesopotamian.
+But they were poorly preserved and less well known for lack of a fixed place in the liturgy.
 From Palestine, the tradition of targum to Ketuvim made its way to Italy, and from there to medieval Ashkenaz and Sepharad.
 The targumim of Psalms, Proverbs, and Job are generally treated as a unit, as are the targumim of the five scrolls (Esther has a longer "Second Targum" as well.)
-The targum of Chronicles is quite late, possibly medieval, and is attributed to a Rabbi Joseph.
+The targum of Chronicles is quite late, possibly medieval.
+It is traditionally attributed to "Rav Yosef" (meaning either Rav Yosef or Rav Yosef bar Hama).
+(The targum to Neviim is also sometimes referred to as the targum of Rav Yosef.)